CloudGlitch/clock-and-date-widget/README.md

 # Clock-Widget
-simple classic python clock widget for windows
+simple 24hr python clock widget for windows

 ## how to
  step 1 : download the file